How to Monetize International Traffic with the Amazon Associates Program

 Once you’re signed up for all your chosen locations, it’s time to link your accounts and set up link redirecting.
 You’ll do this with OneLink.

 is an amazing tool and is fundamental to conducting Amazon affiliate marketing on an international scale.
-This script-based solution automatically redirects clicks on your Amazon links to the user’s local or nearest Amazon store.
-Even better: if you choose, it will connect them to a similar product if your exact recommendation isn’t available in their marketplace.
+This solution automatically redirects clicks on your Amazon links to the user’s local or nearest Amazon store.
+Even better: if you choose, it will connect them to a similar product if your exact recommendation is not available in their country.
 (You can select this option in the Additional Settings section of the OneLink homepage

-With this solution in place, shoppers see pricing in their local currency and accurate shipping information (and potentially feel those welcoming vibes you’re hoping to give off).
+With this solution in place, shoppers see pricing in their local currency and accurate shipping information (and potentially feel those welcoming vibes you’re hoping to share).

-Setting up OneLink is a straightforward three-step process:
+Setting up OneLink is a straightforward two-step process:

-across geographies to your U.S. account, integrate a snippet of code
+across all geographies to your U.S. account, set default tracking IDs

-into your website, and … well actually, that’s it.
-The final step is simply: start earning!
+for each country you want to earn from internationally, and … well actually, that’s it.
+The final step is, simply: start earning!

 For a detailed walk-through of each part of the process, check out the OneLink integration guide

 .
-There’s also a lot of helpful info in the FAQs
+There is also a lot of helpful info in the FAQs

-You have three payment options for commissions earned across geographies: mailed check, Amazon Gift Card, or — newly available for select locales — bank transfer (aka international direct deposit)!
-If you have a bank account in the US, UK, or Eurozone, you can opt to receive your international payments for commissions earned from any of the following seven Associate programs: the US, the UK, Germany, France, Italy, Spain, and Canada via direct deposit through your local bank account.
+You have three payment options for commissions earned across geographies: mailed check, Amazon Gift Card, or—newly available for select countries—bank transfer (aka international direct deposit).
+If you have a bank account in the U.S., U.K., or Eurozone, you can opt to receive your international payments for commissions earned from any of the following seven Associate programs: U.S., U.K., Germany, France, Italy, Spain, and Canada via direct deposit through your local bank account.

-As with OneLink, we’ve put together a thorough implementation guide and an FAQ list for international direct deposit: both here
+As with OneLink, we have put together a thorough implementation guide and an FAQ list for international direct deposit, both here

 .
 Beyond bank transfers, you can set or change any of your payment preferences in Account Settings (found in the drop-down menu under your email address in the top right corner of your screen).